 Beach volleyballs, also known as outdoor volleyballs, are a little bit lighter and made of composite materials so as to adapt to external elements such as sand, dirt, and water.
 To achieve this, beach volleyballs have a stitched outer layer with 18 panels.
 They are larger in order to battle against the wind.
 They are water resistant, and some are waterproof enough to be used in a pool or lake.

-The number of volleyballs you might use over the course of a season or year may influence your purchase choice.
-A pack of volleyballs is often more cost-effective than buying balls one at a time.
-If you’re looking for a volleyball for your club or team, it may be worthwhile to buy more than one.
-If you intend to play less frequently and more casually, the purchase of a lone ball may be a better option.
+The number of volleyballs you might use over the course of a season or year may influence your choice.
+A pack of volleyballs is often more cost-effective than getting balls one at a time.
+If you’re looking for a volleyball for your club or team, it may be worthwhile to get more than one.
+If you intend to play less frequently and more casually, selecting a lone ball may be a better option.

 Volleyballs made for competition and sanctioned by official volleyball governing bodies are a specific size and tend to be harder on the hands and wrists.
 These are intended for competitive play amongst teenagers and adults.
 For younger or casual volleyball players, a softer or smaller ball may be best.
 This can help with training, as these balls still require proper technique to hit but are easier on the body and don’t require as much strength.